gavinjalberghini/GFRC_2022/design_decisions/gameplay_rules.md

 - In a match, all teams of both alliances will be playing in the arena.

 ## Play (Section 6.2, 6.3, pg.
 43)
 - At the start of the match, the robots will be in the AUTONOMOUS PHASE for 15 seconds.
 The robots will attempt to score cargos into the hub without human input.
-Humans can score their own cargo into the hub.
+Humans can score their own cargo into the hub. **(This phase will be skipped).**
 - After the autonomous phase and for the rest of the remaining 2 minutes and 15 seconds, robots will enter the TELEOPERATED PHASE and will be allowed to be controlled by humans to score additional cargo and begin engaging with the hangars.

 ## Scoring (Section 6.4, pg.
 43)